brianrahadi/quartz/content/posts/making-sfucourses.md

 so what problem did it solve?
 I started it back in late 2024 because i was annoyed with the current way of looking up for courses, scheduling it, and the disjointed course reviews.
 - Looking up courses and scheduling in gosfu requires you to login and go through a couple of pages, which is annoying.
-- You can look up reviews on a professor-level, but not course-level, and course-level reviews are more important imo as you can see how each professor compares.
+- You can look up reviews on a professor-level, but not course-level, and course-level reviews are more important imo as you can see how each professor compares in a course.
-    - Professor with a rating of 3 can mean the person is a 1 for course A and 5 for course B, so you have to keep that in mind.
+- Also, professor with a rating of 3 can mean the person is a 1 for course A and 5 for course B, so you have to average the review out only for that specific course.
 - I also just want a web with nicer UX and the ability to share your schedule

 I learned a lot more about web dev, golang, making it accessible and fast with SSR, docker, backend deployment, and most importantly, pennypinchmaxxing by using all the free deployment tools - vercel, render, uptimerobot is da goats.